GSK flags up pipeline as HIV drugs help it beat profit forecasts

 Strong sales of Tivicay and Triumeq validated GSK's decision in May to keep its HIV business, rather than spinning it off, and offset a further slide in revenue from lung drug Advair and lower group profit margins following a major business overhaul.

-The $20 billion-plus (£12.8 billion plus) asset swap was designed to ensure sustainable growth, but the strategy will take time to pay off and GSK reiterated its forecast for a high-teens percentage decline in 2015 earnings, at constant exchange rates.
+The $20 billion-plus asset swap was designed to ensure sustainable growth, but the strategy will take time to pay off and GSK reiterated its forecast for a high-teens percentage decline in 2015 earnings, at constant exchange rates.

 Chief Executive Andrew Witty, who reset expectations for the group three months ago, is now under intense pressure to deliver a promised recovery from next year, following past profit disappointments and a damaging corruption scandal in China.